ucheokechukwu/Final-Project-Tableau---Wildlife-Airstrikes/README.md

 ### What states in the USA are most frequently impacted by wildlife strikes?
 What states are taxed the most i.e. the total costs?
 ![Impact of states](images/impact%20on%20states.png)
+As shown, *California*, *New York* and *Texas* are the hardest hit in terms of cost and frequency.

 ### What wildlife category and species are the most frequently encountered, and cost the most damage?
 ![species text](images/species.png)
+95.73% of wildlife attacks are birds, followed by terrestial mammals (2.98%), Bats (1.17%) and Reptiles (0.12%)

 ### Trends
-    - What is the trend of wildlife strikes during this period in terms of frequency, impact of damage and the total cost including cost of forced downtime?
+1. What is the trend of wildlife strikes during this period in terms of frequency, impact of damage and the total cost including cost of forced downtime?
-    - Did you notice any significant outlier in the trend and possible cause?
+2. Did I observe any significant outlier in the trend and possible cause?
-    - Can future trends be forecasted?
+3. Can future trends be forecasted?
 ![Forecast](images/forecast.png)

-- July - November peak period for wildlife strikes, primarily birds.
-Coincides with migration patterns.
+- There is a **July - November peak period**  for wildlife strikes, primarily birds.
+THis can be explained by migration patterns.
-- Spike in cost in January 2009.
+- Spike in cost in **January 2009**.
 Probaby due to the highly publicized Hudson River landing, which led to increased government regulation and funding into the incidents of wildlife strikes.
-- The frequency of wildlife strikes is forecasted to increase over the years.
-This is probably the result of the bird population becoming increasingly comfortable with urban areas, and the development of quieter 2-engine aircrafts, which reduces the likelihood of wildlife detecting an engine until it's too late.
+- The frequency of wildlife strikes is **forecasted** to increase over the years.
+This is probably the result of the wildlife population becoming increasingly comfortable with urban areas, and the development of quieter 2-engine aircrafts, which reduces the ability of these animals to detect these aircrafts.
-- However, the impact and cost of these strikes will reduce, due to use of protective measures like more awareness of bird migration patterns, the development of better radar technology, more durable aircraft.
+- However, the impact and cost of these strikes will reduce, due to use of protective measures like more awareness of bird migration patterns, the development of better radar technology, and more durable aircraft.
+- It should be noted that despite the risk involved, the majority of Wildlife Strikes result in no damage or cost.

 ### What periods in flight phase are most likely to encounter wildlife strikes?
 ![Flight phases](images/phase_vs_strikes.png)